Effect Of Promotional Tools In Marketing New Products In Food And Beverages Industry

 YOU MAY LOVE THESE (Recommended)

-• To undertake a project on Use Of Internet Tools For Teaching And Learning Computer Studies, follow these effective ways: This study was carried out on the use of internet tools for teaching and learning computer studies using some selected secondary schools in Arewa Dandi local government Area of Kebbi State as a case study.
+• To start a project on Use Of Internet Tools For Teaching And Learning Computer Studies, follow these guidelines: This study was carried out on the use of internet tools for teaching and learning computer studies using some selected secondary schools in Arewa Dandi local government Area of Kebbi State as a case study.
 The survey design was adopted and the simple random sampling techniques were employed in th…

 53 Pages 1 - 5 Chapters 12,253 Words DOC/PDF Format Instant Download UPN79312